Al-Bab

-Al-Bab (الْبَاب / ALA-LC: al-Bāb) is a city, de jure administratively belonging to the Aleppo Governorate of the Syrian Arab Republic.
-As of December 2016, the city is under the control of pro-Turkish militias, as part of the Turkish occupation of northern Syria.
+Al-Bab (الْبَاب / ALA-LC: al-Bāb) is a Syrian city, administratively belonging to the Aleppo Governorate.
 Al-Bab is located 40 km northeast of Aleppo, 30 km south of the Turkish border, and has an area of 30 km2.
 Al-Bab has an altitude of 471 m.
 According to the Central Bureau of Statistics (CBS), it had a population of 63,069 in 2004.
 The population has surged to about 100,000 during the Syrian Civil War.

 Prior to the Syrian Civil War, al-Bab's inhabitants were composed of a Sunni Arab majority, and a Kurdish minority outside the city center.

+As of February 2025, the city is under the control of the Syrian National Army, as part of the Syrian Interim Government.
+The Turkish Armed Forces currently maintain a presence in the city.

 Name

 Al-Bāb in Arabic means the door.
 According to Arab geographer Yaqut al-Hamawi in 1226, the name is a shortening of Bāb Bizāʻah (the gate to Bizāʻah).
 Bizāʻah (also Buzāʻah and Bzāʻā) is a town located about 10 km east of Al-Bāb.